nickjj/runninginproduction.com/_posts/podcast/2020-12-14-61-monitor-oban-jobs-in-real-time-with-oban-web-pro.md

 the licensing site for his Oban project using Phoenix and Elixir.
 It's been up and running since March 2019 on Heroku.

-Parker talks about using Live View for the demo page, how licenses are issued with Hex's private repos, a bunch of libraries he uses, hand rolling his Stripe implementation, building a custom admin with custom analytics and more.
+Parker talks about using Live View for the demo page, how access control is handled with Hex's private packages, a bunch of libraries he uses, hand rolling his Stripe implementation, building a custom admin with custom analytics and more.

 ## Topics Include